Lisbon Travel Guide — Neighbourhoods, Transport & What to Do

 What to Eat

 Pastéis de nata (custard tarts) are the default starting point.
-Beyond that: bacalhau à brás (shredded salt cod with eggs and crisps), grilled sardines in summer, amêijoas à bulhão pato (clams in garlic and white wine).
+Our Portuguese pastry guide covers all of Portugal’s regional pastries — not just nata but travesseiros, queijadas, tortas de Azeitão, and the egg-yolk-heavy conventual sweets from the Alentejo.
+Beyond pastry: bacalhau à brás (shredded salt cod with eggs and crisps), grilled sardines in summer, amêijoas à bulhão pato (clams in garlic and white wine).
 Time Out Market in Cais do Sodré is a reliable multi-vendor hall where you can sample several restaurants in one sitting — busy but not a bad option for a first evening.
 Taberna da Rua das Flores and Tasca do Chico in Bairro Alto are smaller, more local options.
 For a full breakdown of where to eat, see our guide to food in Lisbon.
+If you’d rather have someone else navigate the food scene, our Lisbon food tours guide covers the best guided tastings and wine experiences.

 Where to Stay

 Príncipe Real and Chiado are the most useful bases for first visits — central but not directly on the loudest tourist corridors.
 Alfama suits those who want proximity to fado and don’t mind more walking.
 Baixa hotels are convenient but can be noisy at night.
 Budget options concentrate around Intendente and Mouraria, both walkable to the centre.
-See our full Lisbon hotel guide for neighbourhood recommendations and price ranges.
+See our full Lisbon hotel guide for neighbourhood recommendations and price ranges, or our dedicated where to stay in Lisbon guide for a broader overview of all accommodation types.

 Best Time to Visit